 Quagga Mussel (Dreissena bugensis) and Zebra Mussel (Dreissena polymorpha)

-Ann Mull, Extension Assistant • Lori Spears, Extension Entomologist
+Ann Mull, Extension Assistant (No longer at USU) • Lori Spears, Extension Entomologist (No longer at USU)

 - Zebra mussels and quagga mussels are invasive freshwater mollusks native to Eurasia that pose a significant threat to Western aquatic ecosystems.